blue-triangle-tech/btt-android-sdk/README.md

 }
 ```
+or if you already have a WebViewClient, just call the `BTTWebViewTracker.onLoadResource(view, url)` in it's onLoadResource method.

-2. Enable Dom Storage and set the WebViewClient
+2. Enable JavaScript and Dom Storage and set the WebViewClient

 ```kotlin
 val webView = getWebViewInstance()